danielfdsilva/qs-state-hook/README.md

   commit: // Commit function.
 });
 ```
-**?¿ QS State Hook is not a routing engine and doesn't do any routing.**
+**QS State Hook is not a routing engine and doesn't do any routing.**

 That being said there are a couple of things that are up to you to ensure:
 - The component must re-render on every location change.
 This is needed so QS State can pick up the location change.
 - You must provide a function to store the new values in the url.
 This will depend on the routing engine and how it handles navigation.
 This is needed because other parts of your app may need to respond to location changes.